ncoghlan/misc/notes/python3/questions_and_answers.rst

 If we weren't getting complaints from the early adopter crowd about the pace of the migration, *then* I'd be worried (because it would indicate they had abandoned Python entirely and moved on to something else).

+The other key point to keep in mind is that the available metrics on Python 3 adoption are quite limited.
+The two main quantitative options are to analyse user agents on the Python Package Index and binary installer downloads for Mac OS X and Windows from python.org.
+The first is heavily dominated by *existing* Python 2 users, but the trend in Python 3 usage is still upwards.
+The latter has now reached the point where Python 3 downloads outnumber Python 2 downloads (54% vs 46%).
+The release of Python 3.4 should lead to an uptick in both numbers, as the inclusion of pip makes it more likely that workshop organisers will recommend the use of Python 3.4 over other versions, as well as making it easier for new Python 3 users to discover and start taking advantage of the Python package index.

 For the inverse question relating to the concern that the existing migration plan is too *aggressive*, see :ref:`abandoning-users`.